 However, Dagenais never intended to coin a valuable addition to the existing terminology.
-He wanted to fully replace it, as he argued that every scriptum is unique and cannot be compared to other scripta, let alone be related a work - his scriptum is concrete, unduplicatable, and physical.
-As a result, it has been objected that Dagenais' views are far too radical and have drastic consequences for historical and philological research, "to the point where we can hardly deliberate on three extant copies of [one work] or even discuss them as three manuscript versions.
-If we accept that the work is a fairytale, as Stackmann put it, and that an editor should do no more than publish an adequate picture of the scriptum, we are in the middle of a crisis, not only of medieval philology but of medieval history as well; for if we can no longer compare two scripta to one another without doing injustice to their unicity there is a great part of the medieval world that can no longer be studied.
+He wanted to fully replace it, as he argued that every scriptum is unique and cannot be compared to other scripta, let alone be related a work-his scriptum is concrete, unduplicatable, and physical.
+As a result, it has been objected that Dagenais's views are far too radical and have drastic consequences for historical and philological research, "to the point where we can hardly deliberate on three extant copies of [one work] or even discuss them as three manuscript versions" (Altschul 124).40 If we accept that the work is a fairytale, as Stackmann put it, and that an editor should do no more than publish an adequate picture of the scriptum, we are in the middle of a crisis, not only of medieval philology but of medieval history as well; for if we can no longer compare two scripta to one another without doing injustice to their unicity there is a great part of the medieval world that can no longer be studied (Stackmann 29).
+Dagenais himself admitted that "I frankly do not know how the concept of 'same' text will work itself out in a study of medieval literature based on scripta" (129).